Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Honda HR-V Insurance
+How to Buy Affordable Honda HR-V Insurance

-- You may be able to save up to $160 per year simply by quoting early and online
+- You may be able to save up to $160 per year simply by quoting online in advance

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.